purescript-halogen/purescript-halogen/docs/5 - Parent and child components.md

 ### Custom `ChildPath` definitions

-If for some reason 10 variations in child component isn't enough(!), it is possible to write your own sum types and corresponding `ChildPath` values.
+If for some reason 10 variations in child component isn't enough, it is possible to write your own sum types and corresponding `ChildPath` values.
 If you have a `Coproduct` / `Either` based setup then it is possible to construct your own paths with the [`cpL`][Halogen.Component.ChildPath.cpL] and [`cpR`][Halogen.Component.ChildPath.cpR] functions and the [`:>`][Halogen.Component.ChildPath.compose] operator that composes `ChildPath`s.
 For example:

 ``` purescript
 myPath :: forall f g h i p q r s.
 ChildPath f (Coproduct (Coproduct (Coproduct g f) h) i) p (Either (Either (Either q p) r) s)
 myPath = cpL :> cpL :> cpR
 ```

-These functions are also useful if your sum doesn't follow the default nesting order for some reason, as the above path illustrates. `cp2` is equivalent to `cpR :> cpL`, `cp3` is equivalent to `cpR :> cpR :> cpL`, and so on.
+These functions are also useful if your sum doesn't follow the default nesting order for some reason, as the above path illustrates.

+When using `cpL` and `cpR`, `cp2` is equivalent to `cpR :> cpL`, `cp3` is equivalent to `cpR :> cpR :> cpL`, and so on.

 If you want to define your own sum types entirely, then this is also possible, as a `ChildPath` is just a container of two [`Prism'`][Data.Lens.Types.Prism'] values from [`purescript-profunctor-lenses`][purescript-profunctor-lenses].
 The first prism is for the query algebra, the second for the slot address.
 Lenses are a bit beyond the scope of this guide, but essentially you can build these prisms using the [`prism'`][Data.Lens.Prism.prism'] function.